Tuesday, December 15, 2009

 Ms. Byrd says a clause in their contract gave Washington Mutual the right to pursue the debt, but adds that her real-estate agent said that wasn't likely to happen.
 The couple eventually settled the claim for $4,000.

-J.P.
+A spokesman for J.P.
 Morgan Chase & Co., which acquired Washington Mutual last year, says it's the company's policy not to comment on individual cases.
 Speaking generally, he says, "a short sale may resolve the first mortgage, but the second mortgage ... would be a separate negotiation with the lender or servicer."

 Some experts say that mortgage companies may pursue leftover debt, or "deficiencies," in greater numbers as the housing market settles.
 Lenders are "doing everything possible to work with their borrowers and trying to bring stability back to the lending and real-estate market," says Marc Ben-Ezra, an attorney in Ft.
 Lauderdale, Fla., who represents mortgage companies in foreclosures.
 "However, the ability to get a deficiency judgment is a valuable right that I think lenders will pursue aggressively in the future as the market stabilizes."